 - 5.1 Approaches in Agriculture

 - 5.2 The Green Revolution: Pros and Cons

 - 5.3 Environmental Impacts of Agriculture

 - 5.4 Soil Features and Conservation

-- 5.5 Sustainable Agriculture: Soils, biodiversity, and pest management
+- 5.5 Sustainable Agriculture: Soils, Biodiversity, and Pest Management

+- 5.6 Case Study: Tropical Rainforest Deforestation and Soil Fertility Limitations

-UNIT 6: Aquatic Resources and Their Management (pages 286-320)
+UNIT 6: Aquatic Resources and Management (pages 141-142; 286-320)

-- 6.1 Properties and Movement of Water Surface and Groundwater

-- 6.2 Sources of Water Pollution and Management Strategies

-- 6.3 Assigned Video: Save My Lake

-- 6.4 Sewage Treatment

-- 6.5 Surface Water Runoff and Urban Stormwater Management
+- 6.1 Properties and Movement of Water Surface and Groundwater - 6.2 Sources of Water Pollution and Management Strategies - 6.3 Case Study: Save My Lake (may be assigned) - 6.4 Sewage Treatment and Stormwater Management - 6.5 Water Conservation surface, groundwater, and alternative withdrawals - 6.6 Case Study: California Dry

-- 6.6 Water Conservation

-- 6.7 In-Class Video California Dry

-UNIT 7: Atmospheric Pollutants and Their Management (pages 368-382; 392-407; 416-434)
+UNIT 7: The Atmosphere Climate Change and Management (pages 340-348;368-382)

-- 7.1 General Features of the Atmosphere - 7.2 Global Climate System and Climate Change through Human Sources - 7.3 Case Study Arctic Sea Ice Changes and Global Implications - 7.4 Conventional and Alternative Energies
+- 7.1 General Features of the Atmosphere - 7.2 Global Climate System, Energy Budget and Climate Change - 7.3 Case Study Arctic Sea Ice Changes and Global Implications - 7.4 Climate Change Mitigation and Adaptation

-Note: The Final Examination is cumulative and covers all materials lectured.
+Note: The Final Examination is cumulative and covers all materials lectured, but more heavily weighted on materials after the midterm.
 Concepts listed above that are not described in lecture due to time limitations will not be included in the final examination.